Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: Impact of Prompt Difficulty on Self-Play Preference Learning

 In this section, we mainly study the hardest quartile (bottom \(25\%\)) of prompts.
-We observe that, given the same number of prompts, hard prompts underperform simpler ones.
+We observe that, given the same number of prompts, hard prompts underperform easy ones.
 Additionally, excluding this quartile of prompts from the full set results in slight but consistent gains in overall performance.
-In the end, we point out that the performance gap between this hard quartile and easier prompts will close if policy models are sufficiently capable.
+Furthermore, we observe a monotonic improvement in optimization performance as the prompt difficulty decreases.
+In the end, we point out that the performance gap between this hard quartile and easier prompts may be closed if policy models are sufficiently capable.

-\paragraph{Experimental Details.} We first sort prompts in UltraFeedback~\citep{pmlr-v235-cui24f} by the difficulty metrics introduced in Section~\ref{meanreward}.
+\paragraph{Experimental Details.} We first sort prompts in UltraFeedback~\citep{pmlr-v235-cui24f} by the difficulty score introduced in Section~\ref{meanreward}.
 We use \textsc{Llama-3.1-Tulu-3-8B-SFT} and \textsc{Mistral-7B-Instruct-v0.2} as policy models to sample responses for preference pair construction and further train with DPO~\citep{rafailov2023direct}.
 We employ the publicly available reward model \textsc{Skywork-Reward-Llama-3.1-8B-v0.2} to score responses.
 We follow the strategy in Section~\ref{conven_pipe} to construct preference pairs by sampling $5$ responses per prompt for DPO.
 We evaluate model performance on AlpacaEval~2~\citep{dubois2023alpacafarm, dubois2024lengthcontrolled}, which is the most widely used benchmark in this field.
 AlpacaEval~2 consists of $805$ questions from multiple domains and tasks, which enables a comprehensive assessment of LLMs.
-Both length-controlled win rate and vanilla win rate~\footnote{For brevity, we refer to length-controlled win rate as LC and refer to win rate as WR in most tables and figures of this paper} are reported. .
+Both length-controlled win rate and vanilla win rate~\footnote{For brevity, we refer to length-controlled win rate as LC and refer to win rate as WR in most tables and figures of this paper.} are reported.
 The decoding temperature is $0.9$ and $0.7$ for Tulu and Mistral during evaluation, respectively.
 More details about training can be found in Appendix~\ref{hyper}.